jaxatto/portfolio/README.md

 - Fully responsive layout
 - Accessible, semantic HTML
-- No JavaScript—just the essentials
+- React and TypeScript
+- Developed with help from Copilot

 ## License

 The code here is under the [MIT License](LICENSE).
-Feel free to borrow from it if it helps.

----

-Thanks for stopping by.